NFL playoff schedule 2022: Bracket, dates, times, TV channel info for AFC, NFC Wild Card round games - ProFootballTalk

-The 2021 NFL regular season has come to an end and the 2022 postseason begins on Saturday, January 15 with fourteen teams in the hunt to win the 2022 Super Bowl.
+The 2021 NFL regular season has come to an end and the 2022 postseason begins today with fourteen teams in the hunt to win the 2022 Super Bowl.
 Teams in the NFL playoffs this year include: Tennessee Titans, Kansas City Chiefs, Buffalo Bills, Cincinnati Bengals, Las Vegas Raiders, New England Patriots, Pittsburgh Steelers, Green Bay Packers, Tampa Bay Buccaneers, Dallas Cowboys, Los Angeles Rams, Arizona Cardinals, San Francisco 49ers and Philadelphia Eagles.

 READ MORE: PFT’s NFL Wild Card 2022 picks and predictions